intel/ad-rss-lib/doc/ad_rss/Overview.md

 ## Introduction
 The Responsibility-Sensitive Safety (RSS) model is designed to formalize and contextualize human judgment regarding all multi-agent driving situations and dilemmas.
-RSS formalizes terms like dangerous situations, proper response and notion of blame in a mathematical way.
+RSS formalizes terms like dangerous situation, proper response and notion of blame in a mathematical way.
 From planning and decision-making perspective, RSS ensures that the AD system will not issue a command that would lead to an accident.